 Absolutely not!
 You need to be a native or near-native speaker of English.
 Many near-native speakers of English, who speak English as a second language, often have a better grasp of teaching English grammar than many native speakers of English.

-The Weekend TEFL Certificate course is currently offered about ten to twelve times a year.
-If you'd like a course schedule or further information about this intensive and engaging learning experience send us an email.
+The Weekend TEFL Certificate course is currently offered about six times a year.
+If you'd like further information about this intensive and engaging learning experience, contact us.

 The onsite course is an intense and engaging 20-hour course (Friday - Sunday), which is completed in three days.
 It gives you the opportunity to collaborate with other students in a classroom environment.
 It also provides an opportunity for you to receive feedback from your peers and your teacher trainer on two required teaching presentations.

-The online course can be started and completed from anywhere at anytime and it is a flexible and effective self-paced option.
+The ICAL TEFL course can be started and completed from anywhere at any time and it is a flexible and effective self-paced option.
 The online course doesn’t include traditional "in the classroom" teaching practice, but it allows you to work on modules with an experienced teacher trainer living in Italy who provides feedback and suggestions on written assignments you complete.

 Contact us for details about course content and a course schedule.
-This course is offered in collaboration with the Europass Teacher Academy in Florence, Italy.
-To Enroll in this course, it is necessary to fill out the online enrollment form on this website.
-The onsite courses are held at the Europass Teacher Academy and this is the address:
+Our onsite courses are offered in collaboration with the Europass Teacher Academy in Florence, Italy.
+To Enroll in any onsite course, it is necessary to fill out an online enrollment form.
+Onsite courses are held at the Europass Teacher Academy and this is the address:

 For more info: + 39 347 378 8169.